-It is also very important that before the resin has cured that nothing touches the resin that can cause imprints, such as animal paws.
+It is also very important that, before the resin has cured, nothing touches the resin that can cause imprints, such as animal paws.

 How Resin Driveways Should Be Used

 Care should also be taken if vehicle maintenance is being carried out on the resin bound.
-You should always use wooden planks under car jacks in order to spread the load.
-The resin bound surface should always be protected from any grease, oil or spillages of petrol or solvents.
+Wooden planks should always be used under car jacks in order to spread the load.
+The resin-bound surface should always be protected from any grease, oil or spillages of petrol or solvents.
 The chemicals in the latter would soften a tarmac base.
 If there is a spillage, the surface should be washed down straight away with lots of water to try to dilute and wash away the chemicals.
 If the surface is still firm, it can be used.

-In order to remove leaves, sand soil and such like materials from your resin bound paving, it can be swept clean with a stiff brush.
-Hosing the resin surface down with clean water, will also clean the paving.
-It is common that regular brushing and washing is the only maintenance required for resin bound surfacing.
+In order to remove leaves, sand soil and such like materials from resin-bound paving, it can be swept clean with a stiff brush.
+Hosing the resin surface down with clean water will also clean the paving.
+It is common that regular brushing and washing is the only maintenance required for resin-bound surfacing.

 Staining can occur from tannings from debris if they are not cleaned away and lay on the resin surface for prolonged periods of time.
 Most stubborn stains and grime elements can be removed with a pressure washer (maximum 150 bar rating).
-A fan type lance should be used and it should be sprayed minimum 200mm above the resin bound surface.
+A fan-type lance should be used and it should be sprayed at a minimum of 200mm above the resin-bound surface.
 Only cold water should be used on resin surfacing.

 If any chewing gum were to stick to your resin surface, it can be easily removed with freeze spray.
 Each piece of chewing gum should be hardened with the freeze spray and then gently scraped off with a suitable scraper.

-Resin surfacing is weed resistant and is treated with weed killer prior to the installation of the resin bound.
+Resin surfacing is weed resistant and is treated with weed killer prior to the installation of the resin-bound surface.
 However, it is not fully guaranteed to be seedling free.
-This is because of seed dispersal from animals and by the weather.
+This is because of seed dispersal from animals and the weather.
 In the event that seedlings do start to grow, they can be simply pulled out by hand, ensuring the root is pulled out with the weed.
 In the event the seedlings take root, they can be killed off with mild weed killer.
 If you are using a strong weed killer, make sure to water it down significantly.
-Strong weed killers that aren’t watered down could discolour the surface of your resin surface.
+Strong weed killers that aren’t watered down could cause discolouration to the resin surface.

 Brake fluid is extremely corrosive to resin bound.
-In the event that brake fluid lands on your paving, remove it straight away with warm water.
+In the event that brake fluid lands on the paving, it should be removed straight away with warm water.

-In order to limit the chance of damaging the surface of your resin bound area and avoid tyre marks, do not turn the steering wheel of the vehicle whilst stationary.
-Dry steering can damage the surface and over time cause the aggregate to crush and come loose from the surface.
-As for tyre marks for whatever reason, if there are tyre marks on the surface, simply wipe down with white spirit and wash with emulsifier and a fan assisted pressure washer.
+In order to limit the chance of damaging the surface of the resin-bound area and avoid tyre marks, the steering wheel of a vehicle should not be turned whilst stationary.
+Dry steering can damage the surface and over time, cause the aggregate to crush and come loose from the surface.
+If there are tyre marks on the surface for any reason, they can be removed with a simple wipedown with white spirit and a wash with emulsifier and fan-assisted pressure washer.

-Dry Steering & Tyre Marks On The Surface
+Dry Steering & Tyre Marks On The Resin Surface

 In order to limit the chance of any tyre marks, do not turn the steering wheel of the vehicle whilst stationary.
 For whatever reason, if there are tyre marks on the surface, simply wipe down with white spirit and wash with emulsifier and a fan assisted pressure washer.

-Although our resin bound surface reduces the chance of ice and slippages, it is wise to still take precaution.
+Although our resin-bound surface reduces the chance of ice and slippages, it is wise to still take precaution.
 White rock salt can be used on the surface of the resin to remove ice and frost.
-Be sure to remove salt traces once the adverse weather has subsided.
+Salt traces should be removed once the adverse weather has subsided.

-Resin bound paving is designed for pedestrian use and for light vehicle traffic.
-Driveways, car parks and forecourts are all suitable uses for resin surfaces.
-Resin bound aggregates should be laid at a minimum 20mm depth for vehicles over 7.5 tonnes.
-Heavy goods vehicles shouldn’t park or manoeuvre on resin bound paving unless it has been allowed for in the thickness of the resin bound installation.
-Skips
+Resin-bound paving is designed for pedestrian use and light vehicle traffic.
+Driveways, car parks, and forecourts are all suitable uses for resin surfaces.
+Resin-bound aggregates should be laid at a minimum 20mm depth for vehicles over 7.5 tonnes.
+Heavy goods vehicles shouldn’t park or manoeuvre on resin-bound paving unless it has been allowed for in the thickness of the resin-bound installation.

-and other heavy objects should not be dragged across the surface.
-For protection of the resin surface of such objects, wooden planks can be used to spread the load.
+Skips and other heavy objects should not be dragged across the surface.
+For protection of the resin surface from such objects, wooden planks can be used to spread the load.